The Boba vs Moby wrap has 6 differences and 7 similarities. Read on to find out more.

 A lot of parents online have high praises for both these products.

-It’s also a little time-consuming to always wrap it around you.
 That’s actually one of the reasons why I didn’t go for a baby wrap.
 I wanted something that’s easy to use and quick to put on and adjust, like a soft structured carrier.

 But a baby wrap does have that feeling of closeness and snugness which I don’t think a standard SSC will have.
 But I digress.